Arctic Security Conference 2026

 This year's conference is concentrated around maritime security and threats at sea in the Arctic.
 It will be held on Wednesday, September 16, with both open and closed events scheduled for Tuesday, September 15, and Thursday, September 17.

 For questions regarding any of the events, don’t hesitate to reach out to the contact person listed.
-Changes to the program may occur (last updated June 17, 2026).
+Changes to the program will occur.

 The Arctic Security Conference 2026 will have a particular focus on the maritime domain.